francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   A-un-2, "",
 )

 This set of rules is used to define a partial order between the annotations.
 This partial order can be represented by the lattice shown in @annotation-lattice.
-The meaning of these relations is that if $alpha beta rel alpha' beta'$, then $alpha beta$ can be used where $alpha' beta'$ is expected, for example for function calls.
-Thanks to these rules, it will be correct to pass a unique reference to a function expecting a shared argument, but not vice versa.
-Moreover, the relations are consistent with the definition of $top$ since it will not be possible to pass an inaccessible reference to any function.
+The meaning of these relations is that if $alpha beta rel alpha' beta'$, then $alpha beta$ can be used where $alpha' beta'$ is expected, for example for method calls.
+Thanks to these rules, it will be correct to pass a unique reference to a method expecting a shared argument, but not vice versa.
+Moreover, the relations are consistent with the definition of $top$ since it will not be possible to pass an inaccessible reference to any method.

 #v(1em)
 #figure(image(width: 35%, "../images/lattice.svg"), caption: [Lattice obtained by Rel rules])<annotation-lattice>